 Increasing patient numbers for any medical practice through healthcare marketing requires a strong online presence.
 SEO is just the beginning.
-Content marketing and social media are each increasingly more important in a highly productive patient acquisition strategy.
+A comprehensive search engine marketing (SEM) program is increasingly important in a highly productive patient acquisition strategy.

 Potential patients are searching for healthcare providers like you in diverse ways.
-Practices that are successful at acquiring large numbers of new patients to fuel their growth, understand the value of using a cohesive digital marketing plan that includes a combination of SEO, content marketing, social media and advertising.
+Practices that are successful at acquiring large numbers of new patients to fuel their growth understand the value of using a cohesive digital marketing plan that includes a combination of SEO and SEM.

 Websites for Doctors – The Role They Play in Patient Acquisition